Estherbunny/LongestSubsequence/README.md

 <p>The web frontend is powered by a template file <a href="https://github.com/Estherbunny/LongestSubsequence/blob/master/templates/frontend/home.html">(home.html)</a>, a <a href="https://github.com/Estherbunny/LongestSubsequence/blob/master/sequence/frontend/views.py">views.py file</a>, and a <a href="https://github.com/Estherbunny/LongestSubsequence/blob/master/sequence/frontend/models.py">models.py file</a>.</p>

 <p>In the template file, <a href="https://github.com/Estherbunny/LongestSubsequence/blob/master/templates/frontend/home.html">home.html</a>, the open source Javascript library <a href="http://www.jqplot.com/index.php">jqPlot</a> was used to make  graphs of the input numbers and the resulting longest increasing subsequence.
-Random numbers can be generated using Javascript.</p>
+To facilitate the entry of numbers by the user, random numbers can be generated using Javascript.</p>

 <p>In the <a href="https://github.com/Estherbunny/LongestSubsequence/blob/master/sequence/frontend/views.py">views.py file</a>, a call is made to the API using Python's <code>urllib2</code> library.
 The output and indexes are formated for the template.</p>

 <p>In the <a href="https://github.com/Estherbunny/LongestSubsequence/blob/master/sequence/frontend/models.py">models.py file</a>, the form NumberForm() is defined.
-This form accepts the user's input on the main page</p>
+This form accepts the user's input from the main page</p>

 <h2>Directory Structure</h2>